The US added Two Lebanese Linked with Hezbollah running an amusement park in Nigeria to SDN List

 The US Treasury Department’s Office of Foreign Asset Control added two Lebanese to its Specially Designated Nationals SDN list on February 26.
 The two men, Fouzi Reda Darwish Fawaz and Mustapha Reda Darwish Fawaz, are living and working in Nigeria.

-According to the treasury citation, “Mustapha Fawaz seemed to have a fruitful diplomatic contacts, he provided Hezbollah with a report of his visit to the US embassy in Nigeria.”
-US Treasury also alleged that he exploited his supermarket’s international clientele, using special cameras to “monitor the movements of expatriates, especially Israelis.”
+According to the treasury citation, “Mustapha Fawaz seemed to have fruitful diplomatic contacts; he provided Hezbollah with a report of his visit to the US embassy in Nigeria.”
+The US Treasury also alleged that he exploited his supermarket’s international clientele, using special cameras to “monitor the movements of expatriates, especially Israelis.”
 Wonderland remains a well-known landmark in the Nigerian capital.
 The park’s opening ceremony in 2007 was attended by then-president Chief Olusegun Obasanjo.

 The Park has a Ferris wheel, a small roller coaster, restaurants, an arcade, a climbing wall, and an attractive entry gate designed like a medieval castle.
 The Fawazes were apparently highly public, well-known, and well-connected entrepreneurs with a diverse assortment of businesses.